redhat-openstack/openstack-puppet-modules/README.markdown

 ### Install Method

 The `install_method` param, and the associated `tarball_url` and `unitfile_url` params, are intended for use by developers who need to install a custom-built version of OpenDaylight.

-It's recommended that most folks use the default RPM-based install.
+It's recommended that most people use the default RPM-based install.

 If you do need to install from a tarball, simply pass `tarball` as the value for `install_method` and optionally pass the URL to your tarball via the `tarball_url` param.
-The default value for `tarball_url` points at the OpenDaylight's latest release.
+The default value for `tarball_url` points at OpenDaylight's latest release.
 The `unitfile_url` param points at the OpenDaylight systemd .service file used by the RPM and should (very likely) not need to be overridden.

 ```
 class { 'opendaylight':
   install_method => 'tarball',
   tarball_url => '<URL to your custom tarball>'
+  unitfile_url => '<URL to your custom unitfile>'
 }
 ```